Berry-of-Tech/8-Week-SQL-Challenge-Case-study-2/Solution/D- Pricing and Ratings.md

 ---
 # Insights
-- The restaurant has made 138usd base income so far from pizza orders
+- The restaurant has made 138usd income from pizza orders
-- When you add the prices of the extras, the total income comes up to 143usd
+- When the extras prices are added, the total income result to 143usd
-- After paying the riders for their deliveries from the base income, the leftover cash is 94.44usd
+- The leftover cash is 94.44usd, after paying the riders for their deliveries from the base income